 We live in anxiety inducing times.
-Maybe it’s Instagram or the fact that people are now more open about their mental health issues than ever before, but it feels like everyone is battling anxiety on one level or another.
-As expected, there’s an app for that.
+Maybe it’s Instagram or the pandemic, or simply the fact that people are more comfortable now with openly discussing their mental health, but it feels like everyone is battling anxiety and stress to some degree.
+Luckily, there’s an app for that.

 From apps that transform mental health exercises into games, to ones that contact you with professionals, here are five apps that can help you cope with anxiety.

 One of the most popular apps on this list is Happify, which grants you access to mobile games that claim to make you happier, establishing positive life habits.
 When opening the app you’ll be asked a set of questions that will determine which “track” you should follow.
 The app will then assign daily activities and quizzes that’ll help you reach your in-app goal.